 Unlike traditional recipes that call for ½ cup of butter or oil (if not more!), you merely need 1 tablespoon for your batch of cupcakes.
 That small amount really helps keep your healthy one-bowl chocolate cupcakes low calorie and low fat!

-Then stay tuned for what ingredient you’ll use to keep them moist… ????
+Stay tuned for what ingredient you’ll use to keep them moist…

 But first, you’ll add two sweeteners to your mixing bowl!
 Yes, two.
 I know it’s rarely fun to track down multiple ingredients, but I promise it’s worth it to make these healthy one-bowl chocolate cupcakes!
 And here’s why…

 The first sweetener you’ll need is liquid stevia.
 It’s one of my favorite ingredients.
-You’ll use it in all of these recipes of mine, too!
+You’ll also use it in all of these recipes of mine!
 Stevia is a plant-based, no-calorie sweetener that contains nothing refined or artificial (aka it’s clean eating friendly!).
 It’s also really concentrated.
 You just need 1 tablespoon to sweeten your entire batch of cupcakes!

 However…